ktock/vscode-container-wasm/README.md

   - Launch a container by invoking `> Run Container On Browser`

 - For repository maintainers:
+  - Option A:
     - Convert a container image to Wasm format using [`container2wasm`](https://github.com/ktock/container2wasm) converter. (e.g. `c2w ubuntu:22.04 out.wasm`)
-  - Upload that Wasm image somewhere accessible from VSCode for the Web.
+    - Upload that Wasm image to a HTTP(S) server accessible from VSCode for the Web.
-  - Configure `.vscode/settings.json` in your repo to point to that image.
+    - Set `container.imageLocation` (in `.vscode/settings.json`) to the URL of that image.
+  - Option B:
+    - Upload container image in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/v1.0.2/image-layout.md) to a HTTP(S) server accessible from the browser.
+Or you can use registry configured to allow CORS access.
+    - Set `container.containerImage` (in `.vscode/settings.json`) to the URL of that image.
+Or if you used the registry as the server, write the image reference (i.e. `<registry>/<image-path>:<tag>`) there.

 Example repos:
 - `gcc`: https://github.com/ktock/vscode-container-wasm-gcc-example